Richard W. Rahn: Academic career

 In 1986, Rahn argued there is an optimal level of government spending (15–25%) for maximizing economic growth, a thesis which has become known as the Rahn curve.

 Rahn has taught at Florida State, George Mason, George Washington, and Rutgers Universities, at the Institute of World Politics, and the Polytechnic University of New York, where he was head of the graduate Department of Management.
 He also was an instructor for the U.S. Air Force and the Washington economic advisor for the New York Mercantile Exchange.

 Rahn is chairman of the Institute for Global Economic Growth, an organization that assists nations in implementing supply-side or "pro-growth" reforms.
 According to his biography on the IGEG website, he is a member of the Mont Pelerin Society, sits on the boards of numerous think-tanks and advocacy groups, and has testified on economic issues before the U.S. Congress over seventy-five times.
-Rahn is also a former Adjunct Professor at the Institute of World Politics.
+Rahn is also a former adjunct professor at the Institute of World Politics.

 Personal life

-He was formerly married to Peggy Noonan.
+In November 1985, he married Peggy Noonan, his third marriage and her first.
 They have one son, Will, born in 1987.

-He was formerly married to Joy Moore.
+Rahn had previously been married to Joy Moore.
 They have one daughter, Margie, born in 1963.
+Noonan and Rahn were divorced in 1990.